rndsolutions/docs.contextops.ai/src/content/docs/reference/example.md

 ---
-title: Example Reference
+title: ContextOps.AI Reference
-description: A reference page in my new Starlight docs site.
+description: A comprehensive reference for ContextOps.AI features and usage.
 ---

-Reference pages are ideal for outlining how things work in terse and clear terms.
-Less concerned with telling a story or addressing a specific use case, they should give a comprehensive outline of what you're documenting.
+This reference page details the features and functionalities of ContextOps.AI, helping you understand and utilize the tool effectively.

 ## Further reading